Software-Lifecycle-Consultants/doa-farm-ops/README.md

 - **Real-time Updates**: Utilize real-time updates to notify users about reservation status and service requests.

-- **Concluting notes**: A map component is not added yet.
+- **Concluding notes**: A map component is not added yet.
 Validation library is not included yet.

 ## Agricultural Sector Enhancement